Contents:

 A Conversation with Time: What Makes This Quarter Special?

-The Seated Liberty Quarter appeared in 1838, long before the famous 1979 quarters, as part of a great movement to update American currency.
-The coin was designed to replace the previous Capped Bust 25C, which had become outdated.
-During the 19th century, the US Mint sought to improve and standardize coin appearances, and the hero of the article was one of the first coins with a new and modern look.
+The coin was designed to replace the previous Capped Bust one, which had become outdated.
+During the 19th century, the US Mint sought to improve and standardize coin appearance.

 Main Characteristics